jalombar/starsmasher/README.md

 Please contact Jamie Lombardi (jamie.lombardi@allegheny.edu) with any questions.

-You can also contact Francesco Radica (Francyrad.info@gmail.com) for installations and visualizing data problems
+You can also contact Francesco Radica (Francyrad.info@gmail.com) for installations and visualizing data problems.

 ## Overview
 StarSmasher (originally StarCrash) is a hydrodynamics code developed originally by Rasio (1991), updated and maintained as described in Lombardi et al. (1999), Faber & Rasio (2000), and Lombardi et al. (2006).